apdelchi/sign-chan/README.md

 # BEFORE RUNNING
 - Insert your wifi SSID / pw into the code where indicated
 - Insert your PiHole IP address into the code where indicated
-- You may want to comment out the twitter code as it relies on a custom server I have locally and not a cloud based one
+- I have commented out the twitter code as it relies on a custom server I have locally and not a cloud based one
 <br><br>
 ./img : Image files for indicating services that Sign-chan is communicating with<br>
 ./aud : Audio files that Sign-chan uses to get your attention<br>